hungao/kendo-docs/api/javascript/ui/grid.md

 > this library with a `<script>` tag will enable compression in PDF, e.g.:
 >
 > `<script src="http://cdn.kendostatic.com/2015.1.318/js/pako_deflate.min.js"></script>`
+>
+> The allPages export is not supported when virtual scrolling is enabled.

 #### Example - export all pages